Overview of Coursework

 The overall goal of the Program is that each student graduating with a degree in Pharmacology will have a shared body of knowledge of cellular and integrated physiology; therapeutic agents, how they are handled by the body, how they work and how they affect diverse patient populations; and the molecular basis by which drugs, endogenous hormones, neurotransmitters, and autocrine agents regulate cellular pathways via diverse signaling pathways.
 The students also will have refined their ability to communicate scientific knowledge they have read or obtained in their own research activities.
 This shared body of knowledge obtained by all participates in the Pharmacological Sciences Training Program is complemented by an area of distinct scholarship by each student, provided in part by the elective coursework described below.

-In addition to the above required coursework, each student must take a minimum of six credit hours of elective coursework distributed over at least two elective courses.
-The following courses count toward the required elective coursework:
+In addition to the above required coursework, each student may take elective coursework as desired.
+The following courses are examples of elective coursework:

 - IGP Year spring elective (variable)

 - Experimental Design for the Biomedical Sciences (2 hours)